 For smaller companies, hiring a dedicated payroll professional may not be viable.
 Therefore, without the expertise or the time required to complete payroll in-house, outsourcing often seems the best alternative.

 Choosing to outsource to a provider that does not regularly keep up to date with the latest legislation affecting payroll can have serious consequences.
-Errors can occur – employees may be under or overpaid – and, in a worst-case scenario, instances of non-compliance may arise which could lead to penalties from HMRC.
+Errors can occur—e.g. employees may be under or overpaid, and, in a worst-case scenario, instances of non-compliance may arise which could lead to penalties from HMRC.

 There are very few situations in life where we do not seek to understand the value of something we're paying for.

-The last year has highlighted the importance of setting and keeping to a budget and there is more pressure than ever before on businesses to ensure that purchases represent value for money.
+The last year in particular has highlighted the importance of setting and keeping a budget.
+For businesses, there is more pressure than ever before to ensure that spending represents value for money.

-In most businesses, there will be a company-wide budget that is split and then filtered down to individual departments.
+Most will have a company-wide budget that is split and then filtered down to individual departments.

 The price of running payroll can vary considerably depending on who you choose to work with.
 Some payroll bureaus can be very inexpensive, but the service provided can often reflect this.
 Equally, using accountants can be expensive and often without justification.